Permissionless-Software-Foundation/psf-bch-wallet-v2/README.md

   $ psf-bch-wallet help [COMMAND] [--all]

 ARGUMENTS
-  COMMAND  [2mcommand to show help for
+  COMMAND  command to show help for

 FLAGS
-  --all  [2msee all commands in CLI
+  --all  see all commands in CLI

 DESCRIPTION
   display help for psf-bch-wallet